 Due to the rigorous legal analysis that it requires, Moot Court has been called by some “the single most beneficial experience for anyone contemplating law school.”
 Even PHC students preparing for careers in other fields have found the skills they drew from competition to be invaluable.

-Rising juniors William Bock and Helaina Hirsch, coached by Michael Farris, Chancellor of Patrick Henry College, won the 8th Annual Nelson Mandela World Human Rights Moot Court Competition on July 20, 2016 in Geneva, Switzerland—a leading human rights educational event.
-The final round of the competition, sponsored by the Centre for Human Rights, of the University of Pretoria, South Africa, was held in the UN Human Rights Council Chambers.
-Read more.
+William Bock ('18) and Helaina Hirsch ('18), coached by Michael Farris, Chancellor Emeritus of Patrick Henry College, won the 8th Annual Nelson Mandela World Human Rights Moot Court Competition on July 20, 2016 in Geneva, Switzerland—a leading human rights educational event.
+The final round of the competition, sponsored by the Centre for Human Rights of the University of Pretoria, South Africa, was held in the UN Human Rights Council Chambers.

 On January 27, 2017, Delegate Dave LaRock honored William Bock and Helaina Hirsch, along with PHC Chancellor Emeritus Michael Farris and President Jack Haye, with a center aisle presentation on the Virginia House floor for their victory at the Nelson Mandela World Human Rights Moot Court 2016 Championship.

 Competitive debate motivates students to exceed the bare minimum of knowledge, and builds the ability to articulate and defend a position against repeated attacks.
 Because of its rigorous and effective approach to education, forensics at PHC are not extra-curricular but co-curricular, a fully-recognized and vital element of PHC Academics.